CodingAvenue/codestop-course-db-in-php/content/ConnectingToDatabase/ConnectingToDatabase.facts.md

 - `try` block evaluates the `if` statement that may throw an exception if any error occurs.

-- `catch` block displays the error message `Unable to establish a connection` if there is a problem with the connection.
+- `catch` block displays the error message `Unable to establish a connection.` if there is a problem with the connection.